arduino/imgtool-packing/README.md

 # imgtool-packing

-This repo des not contain the source code, but only the patches, and the release workflow
+This repo does not contain the source code, but only the patches, and the release workflow

 ## Sources
 The sources can be found in the [official repo](https://github.com/mcu-tools/mcuboot/tree/main/scripts)